GreenShoesLLC/quodsi_lucidchart_package/docs/prompts/selectionManager.md

             });
         },

-This next part is not working.
 QuodsiApp.tsx uses the ModelPanelAccordion component found here:
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\components\ModelPanelAccordion\ModelPanelAccordion.tsx

 ModelPanelAccordion renders multiple components and those components rely on the payload to know what to render.
 All the components can be found as files in this folder:
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\components\ModelPanelAccordion

-Within Header.tsx, since nothing was selected in LucidChart so the event sent was SELECTION_CHANGED_PAGE_WITH_MODEL, the element is a Model so please show simulate, remove and validate buttons
+Within Header.tsx, since nothing was selected in LucidChart the event sent was SELECTION_CHANGED_PAGE_WITH_MODEL, the element is a Model so the Headers.tsx properly shows the "Remove Model" button.

-The ElementEditor should show the ModelEditor.
-ValidationMessages should show all the messages for the entire model ModelTreeSection should show the tree.
+The user hits the "Remove Model" button and all the custom shape data from quodsi is removed properly.
+The expectation is that quodsi_editor_extension, after handling the remove model request, would reevaluate selection state, see that nothing is selected and that the page is not a model and then send SELECTION_CHANGED_PAGE_NO_MODEL.

 why is the current design not working?